-Todoroki Valley is located in Setagaya ward, the southern part of Tokyo, and it’s the only valley in central Tokyo.
+Todoroki Valley is located in the popular Setagaya ward in the southern part of Tokyo, and it’s the only valley in central Tokyo.
 It only takes about 20 mins from Shibuya by train and it is one of the most accessible nature spots in Tokyo.
-As you walk through on a walking trail along the river for about 1 km, you will find yourself in full of nature.
-There is also a Japanese garden to see and also there is a small cafe where you can take a rest and have something to eat or drink.
+As you take the walking trail along the river for about 1 km, you will find yourself surrounded by nature.
+There is also a Japanese garden to see and a small cafe where you can take a rest and have something to eat or drink.

-3 minutes by walk from Todoroki station (Tokyu-Ooimachi line).
-From Shibuya, takes Tokyu-toyoko line, then transfer to Tokyu-Ooimachi line at Jiyugaoka station.
-Total about 30 minutes by train.
+3 minute walk from Todoroki station (Tokyu-Ooimachi line).
+From Shibuya, take the Tokyu-toyoko line, then transfer to Tokyu-Ooimachi line at Jiyugaoka station.

 2. Mt.
 Takao

 Mt.
-Takao is a well known nature spot in Tokyo as the mountain where people can climb easily.
-The altitude is 599m, and there are 6 main hiking trails that you can take to climb up to the summit.
-If you don’t want to get tired or don’t have enough time to complete the full trail, you can take a cable car to reach to the summit.
-While climbing, you can see lots of nature and the temple called “Yakuoin”.
-Make a stop at the observatory and the view from the observatory is amazing!
+Takao is a popular nature spot close to Tokyo where people can have a fun climb to a summit that offers spectacular views!
+The altitude is 599m, and there are 7 main hiking trails, that differ in difficulty level, that you can take to reach the top.
+If you don’t want to get tired or don’t have enough time to complete the full trail, you can also take a cable car to reach the summit.
+While climbing, you can see lots of nature and the famous temple called “Yakuoin”.
+Make a stop at the observatory and the view from there is amazing!